JasonvanBrackel/IntroToCiWithJenkins/README.md

 3. Run Tests.
 The batch file directory contains the test runner: <root>\<build>\run-unit-tests.bat
 nunit-console src\CalculatorDemo\Tests\bin\Debug\Tests.dll /xml=build/TestResults.xml

-Start a command window (not Powershell, and not the Powershell ISE)
+  a.
+Start a powershell command window (not the Powershell ISE)
+  b.
+From the root directory run the .bat in the "build" subdirectory PS \RootFolder> build\run-unit-tests.bat